peerScholar Student Guide

 Assessments in peerScholar are completed in three stages:

-1. Create - In the create phase, you will be asked to submit a type of digital assignment.
-Many instructors may ask you to submit written assignments, but submissions could also include other digital mediums like images or videos.
+1. Create - In the create phase, you will submit a type of digital assignment.
+Many instructors will ask you to submit written assignments.
+But submissions could also include other digital mediums like images or videos.

-2. Assess - In the assess phase, you will be presented with anonymous peer work to analyze, mark, and provide feedback on.
+2. Assess - In the assess phase, you will see anonymous peer work to analyze, mark, and provide feedback on.
 You may also be required to assess your own work, depending on the assignment.
-Instructors may provide a custom rubric to guide you in providing feedback.
+Instructors will provide a custom rubric to guide you in providing feedback.

-3. Reflect - In the reflect phase, you will read and consider the peer feedback you have received.
-Depending on the assignment settings, you may be asked to evaluate each piece of feedback you received and/or implement feedback suggestions by submitting a revised version of the original work.
+3. Reflect - In the reflect phase, you will read and consider the peer feedback that you have received.
+Depending on the assignment settings, you may be asked to evaluate each piece of feedback and/or implement the feedback suggestions by submitting a revised version of the original work.

 To learn more about peerScholar's phases and the underlying purpose of each, you can read the peerScholar vision document.